Skip to main content

 Best Practices

-• Set up Shopify Flow to automatically apply this tag when needed.
+• Set up Shopify Flow to apply the right order labels when needed.

 2. Configuration Sheet Rules